 Top 3 Tips for Keeping Kids Well During Travel

 Are children more vulnerable to illness when traveling?
-Experts point to two main reasons the answer is yes: Most children are not particularly good about keeping things out of their mouths, nor are they particularly careful with hand hygiene.
+Yes, and experts point to two main reasons: Most children are not particularly good about keeping things out of their mouths, and they aren't particularly careful with hand hygiene.

 In addition, children's immune systems are less developed than those of adults, and this makes them more vulnerable to illness.